umbertomazzucchelli/LTEBS_project/README.md

 ## Objective

 In this project, the aim was to develop a simple **Respiratory/Heart Rate Monitor** based on the PSoC and a 3-axis accelerometer LIS3DH.
 The device implements an algorithm for respiratory and heart rate computation, and then it allows data visualization on a custom GUI.
-Communication between PSoC and PC has been made possible by using a HC05 Bluetooth module, in order to make the device wearable and use less cables possible.
+PSOC and PC communication relies on a HC-05 BT Module either to make the device wearable and to reduce the cable bulkyness.
 The PSoC communicates with the LIS3DH thanks to I2C communication, to acquire data at the best full-scale range possible, which has been set to $\pm 2G$, and with sampling frequency of 50 Hz.
 Finally, the whole PCB is powered thanks to a $9V$ battery, which allows the device to be portable and light.